Stories are driven by yearning.

-So the wish is emotionally relevant in that it helps the audience to latch onto the character and is conducive to empathy with that character.
+So the wish is structurally important, because it is “planted” early in the story, and becomes relevant later in the story.
+The wish is emotionally relevant in that it helps the audience to latch onto the character and is conducive to empathy with that character.
 We understand characters better when we are shown their yearnings.

 Dramaturgically speaking, it is not absolutely and strictly necessary that the main character has a wish.
-Many stories manage very well without, using the want to provide motivation.
+Many stories manage very well without.
+A want, however, is needed to provide motivation.

-It is important to understand that the wish is structurally relevant.
+So the wish is structurally relevant.
 If a character has a wish, this must be made clear to the audience as early as possible, shortly after the narrative introduces the character.
+The wish becomes an essential part of the audience’ understanding of that character.
 Furthermore, if a character has a wish, the story must show what happens with it.
 Is the wish fulfilled by the end of the story or not?

-These examples make plain one of the most powerful techniques in storytelling, the set-up/pay-off.
+These examples make plain one of the most powerful techniques in storytelling, the set-up/pay-off, also known as “planting”.
 A piece of knowledge is imparted to the audience, the relevance of which at that point is not comprehensible – this is the set up.
 Later that knowledge becomes the basis of an aha-effect, the pay-off.
 Such aha-effects are pretty much what audiences consume stories for.
 They provide satisfaction, and stories that don’t have them are simply less satisfying.

 Furthermore, we see from the above movie examples one of the great fundamentals of storytelling in general: stories have a tendency to symmetry.
 A set-up in the first half of the story such as a character’s wish is mirrored in the second half when we learn whether the wish is fulfilled or not.

-All of this indicates that narrative structure determines how audiences will react to a story.
+All of this indicates that narrative structure is a vital and determining factor in how audiences react to a story.
 That being the case, it seems odd when authors claim to make up the plot as they go or find the characters as they write.
 Would any author really leave narrative structure to chance?